2019–20 snooker season: Other events

 The season began with a series of three pro–am tournaments.
 The Vienna Open was won by Mark Joyce, with the Pink Ribbon being won by Bingham.
 The World Cup team event was won by Higgins and Maguire representing Scotland.
 The 2019 Paul Hunter Classic was won by Barry Hawkins over Wilson with a score of 4–3.
 The 2019 Six-red World Championship, a six-red snooker variant tournament, was won by Maguire, defeating his World Cup winning partner Higgins with a score of 8–6.
 The 2019 Shanghai Masters was won by O'Sullivan, retaining the championship he won in 2017 and 2018.
 The Haining Open Chinese pro-am event was won by Thepchaiya Un-Nooh.

 The Champion of Champions tournament, with participants being winners of events from the prior 12 months, was won by Robertson, who defeated Trump 10–9 in the final.
 The second Triple Crown event, the 2020 Masters was won by Bingham, who defeated Ali Carter in the final with a score of 10–8.
 Carter had not qualified for the event, but was given the place after defending champion O'Sullivan withdrew.
 The year-long Championship League event was won by Scott Donaldson, with a second Championship League organised as a test event for returning to play after the lockdown.
 The second event was won by Luca Brecel.
 A series 10 of Challenge Tour events were held for players not on the main tour, which culminated in a Challenge Tour play-off, won by Allan Taylor over Adam Duffy 4–0.

 Calendar

-The following tables outline the dates and results of all events of the World Snooker Tour, the World Seniors Tour, the Challenge Tour, and other events.
+The following tables outline the dates and results for all the World Snooker Tour, World Women's Snooker Tour, World Seniors Tour, Challenge Tour, and other events in the season.